federicoravera-sudo/LUFFY/README.md

 ---

+---

 # STEP 10 — Single-point molecular analysis

-Besides VACT extraction, LUFFY can also perform a detailed analysis of the optimized molecular structure.
+Besides VACT extraction, LUFFY can also perform a detailed analysis of the optimized equilibrium geometry.

 Enable